Endogenizing the Cost Parameter in Cournot Oligopoly: The Model

-We consider the market of a homogenous good that consists of two producers/retailers ($R_1$ and $R_2$) that compete over quantity ($R_i$ places quantity $Q_i$) and a supplier (or wholesaler) under the following assumptions \begin{enumerate}[leftmargin=0cm,itemindent=.5cm, labelwidth=\itemindent,labelsep=0cm, noitemsep, align=left] \item The retailers may produce quantities $t_1$ and $t_2$ up to a capacities $T_1$ and $T_2$ respectively at a common fixed cost $h$ per unit normalized to zero\footnote{See \Cref{sec1} for an alternative interpretation of these quantities as inventories.}. \item Additionally, they may order quantities $q_1, q_2$ from the supplier at a price $w$ set prior to and independently of their orders.
+We consider the market of a homogenous good that consists of two producers/retailers ($R_1$ and $R_2$) who compete over quantity ($R_i$ places quantity $Q_i$), and a supplier (or wholesaler) under the following assumptions. \begin{arabiclist} \item The retailers may produce quantities $t_1$ and $t_2$ up to a capacities $T_1$ and $T_2$, respectively, at a common fixed cost $h$ per unit normalized to zero\footnote{See \Cref{secintroduction} for an alternative interpretation of these quantities as inventories.}. \item Additionally, they may order quantities $q_1, q_2$ from the supplier at a price $w$ set prior to and independently of their orders.
 The total quantity $Q_i\(w\), i=1,2$ that each retailer releases to the market is equal to the sum

-or shortly $Q_i:=t_i+q_i$, where, for $i=1,2$, the variable $t_i\le T_i$ is the quantity that retailer $R_i$ produces by himself or draws from his inventory (at normalized zero cost) and $q_i$ is the quantity that the retailer $R_i$ orders from the supplier at price $w$. \item The supplier may produce unlimited quantity of the good at a cost $c$ per unit.
+or shortly $Q_i:=t_i+q_i$, where, for $i=1,2$, the variable $t_i\le T_i$ is the quantity that retailer $R_i$ produces by himself or draws from his inventory (at normalized zero cost) and $q_i$ is the quantity that the retailer $R_i$ orders from the supplier at price $w$. \item The supplier may produce unlimited quantities of the good at a cost $c$ per unit.
 We assume that the retailers are more efficient in the production of the good or equivalently that $c>h$.
-After the normalization of the retailers' production cost $h$ to $0$, the rest of the parameters i.e. $w$ and $c$ are also normalized.
-Thus, $w$ represents a normalized price, i.e. the initial price that was set by the supplier minus the retailers' production cost and $c$ a normalized cost, i.e. the supplier's initial cost minus the retailers' production cost.
+After the normalization of the retailers' production cost $h$ to $0$, the rest of the parameters, i.e., $w$ and $c$ are also normalized.
+Thus, $w$ represents a normalized price, i.e., the initial price that was set by the supplier minus the retailers' production cost and $c$ a normalized cost, i.e., the supplier's initial cost minus the retailers' production cost.
 The supplier's profit margin $r$ is not affected by the normalization and is equal to

-\item After the total quantity $Q=Q_1+Q_2$ that will be released to the market is set by the retailers, the market clears at a price $p$ that is determined by an inverse demand function, which we assume to be affine\footnote{After normalization of the slope parameter (initially denoted with $\beta$) of the inverse demand function to $1$, all variables in \eqref{1} are expressed in the units of quantity and not in monetary units and therefore any interpretations or comparisons of the subsequent results should be done with caution.}
+\item After the retailers set the total quantity $Q=Q_1+Q_2$ that will be released to the market, the market clears at a price $p$ that is determined by an inverse demand function, which we assume to be affine\footnote{After normalization of the slope parameter (initially denoted with $\beta$) of the inverse demand function to $1$, all variables in \eqref{demand} are expressed in the units of quantity and not in monetary units and therefore any interpretations or comparisons of the subsequent results should be done with caution.}